-Each time you check out materials, you'll receive a receipt that shows what you checked out and when it is due.
+Each time you check out materials, you can opt to receive a receipt that shows what you checked out and when it is due.
 Keep that receipt handy and you'll have an easy way to know when your books and videos are due.
 You can also check your account online at our catalog with your library card number and your PIN.

 Most items are renewable up to 4 times unless they have been requested by another patron.
-New adult fiction, all new DVDs, magazines, SAD lamps, laptops, and ereaders may only be renewed once.
-No renewals are allowed for book club bags, celebration picture books, inter-library loan items, gym passes, or Lucky Day items.
-You may renew through the library catalog on the website, over the phone at 785-843-3833, at one of the online catalog stations in the library, at a staff desk, or at the self check machines.
+New adult fiction, all new DVDs, magazines, SAD lamps, laptops, board games, and button makers may only be renewed once.
+No renewals are allowed for book club bags, celebration picture books, interlibrary loan items, or Lucky Day items.
+You may renew through your account on the online catalog, over the phone at 785-843-3833, at one of the online catalog stations in the library, at a staff desk, or at the checkout kiosks.

 Getting and Using Your PIN

 A PIN (personal identification number) is issued with your library card.
 You may select a PIN consisting of between 4 and 8 numbers.
-To safeguard access to your account, you can change your PIN yourself at one of the online catalog stations in the library or from the library website.
+To safeguard access to your account, you can change your PIN yourself at one of the online catalog stations in the library or from your online account.
 If you can present a photo ID you may also have your PIN reset at the Accounts desk.
-You’ll need your PIN when you want to check items out, view your library account, or reserve or renew items at one of the online catalog stations inside the library or from the library web catalog.
+You’ll need your PIN when you want to check items out, view your library account, or reserve or renew items at one of the online catalog stations inside the library or from the online catalog.

 Accessing Your Account Online

-The library will inform borrowers by phone or email that items they have requested are available, that items are overdue, and that overdue charges have been incurred.
-If you wish to receive your notices by email, you may sign up for this service at the Accounts Desk.
-E-mail recipients also receive a notice three days before their items are due.
-Always contact the library if you receive a notice for an item that you think you have returned.
+The library will inform borrowers by phone or email that items they have requested are available, that items are overdue.
+If you wish to receive your notices by email, you may sign up for this service at the Accounts Desk or by entering your email address under "Settings" in your online account.
+Email recipients receive a notice three days before their items are due.
+Always contact the library if you receive a notice for an item you think you have already returned.

-*Notices are a courtesy only - you are ultimately responsible for your due dates and fines.
+*Notices are a courtesy only - you are ultimately responsible for your due dates.

-Materials that have not been returned at 30 days past the due date are considered lost, and a bill is sent for replacement and processing fees.
-If the item is returned, the maximum overdue fine ($4.50 per item) is charged instead of the replacement cost.
+Materials not returned at 30 days past the due date are considered lost, and a bill is sent for replacement and processing fees.
+If the item is returned in good condition, the replacement and processing fees are waived.
 All pieces missing from multiple item sets must be returned within 60 days in order for the bill to be reduced.
-A borrower won't be charged both an overdue charge and a replacement fee on the same item.

-Any borrower that returns materials with damage will be charged replacement and processing fees for the items in question.
+Any borrower who returns materials with damage will be charged replacement and processing fees for the items in question.
 Damaged items will be held at the Accounts desk for 30 days.
 The borrower may keep the damaged item after paying the fees for the item.
-After 30 days, if unclaimed the item will be sent to be recycled.
+If unclaimed after 30 days, the item will be sent to be recycled.